lelea2/Algorithm/theory/web/javascript-question.md

 * OOP programming -- Prototypal inheritance (also: prototypes, OLOO).
 * Functional programming (also: closures, first class functions, lambdas).

-Type that used in JS
+7 Types that used in JS

 * String
 * Number